fenago/data-analysis-scala/Lab_1.md

 personsUpdated: List[Person] = List(Person(Alice,Smith,20), Person(Jon,Doe,21))
 ```

-If we compare `ArrayBuffer` and `ListBuffer`, we can
-see that they both offer similar APIs.
-Their primary use is for
-constructing an array and list respectively, providing good performance
-characteristics.

-The decision of choosing between array and list is dependent on how the
-dataset will be used.
-The following are some useful tips:

-- An array should generally be the first choice because of its storage
-    efficiency.
-Array operations are somewhat limited compared to list
-    operations, and the usage pattern becomes the determining factor.
-- If a `tail` operation is necessary, a list is the obvious
-    choice.
-In fact, there are many recursive algorithms that make
-    extensive use of this feature.
-Using an array instead of a list will
-    result in a significant performance penalty.
-- If `apply` or `update` operations are desired,
-    then an array is certainly a better choice.
-- If the `prepend` operation is needed or if a limited use
-    of `append` is required, then a list is the only choice
-    because an array does not support the `prepend` or
-    `append` operations.

-As you can see, there are many factors at play when it comes to
-selecting the appropriate data structure.
-This is often the case in any
-software design decision where there are conflicting needs and you need
-to decide how to make trade-offs.
-For example, you might decide in favor
-of using a list even though none of the non-array features of a list are
-required based on current usage patterns.
-This could be because of the
-list\'s fast `tail` operation, which could be beneficial for
-the recursive algorithms in future usage patterns.

 Recursive algorithms play a central role in functional programming.
 In
 fact, Scala supports tail-recursion optimization out of the box, which